-Troncones is a small village on a pristine, never crowded, 3 mile stretch of beach approximately 15 miles north of the towns of Zihuatanejo/Ixtapa (airport code ZIH) off of Highway 200.
-It is perfectly set right between the Sierra Madre mountains and the Pacific Ocean.
+Troncones is a small village on a pristine, never crowded 3 mile stretch of beach 15 miles north of the towns of Zihuatanejo/Ixtapa (airport code ZIH) off of Highway 200.
+It is perfectly set right between the Sierra Madre mountains and the Pacific ocean.
 The population is about 500 people, consisting of native families, Americans, Europeans, Canadians and other cultures.
 The people are warm, friendly and hospitable.
 They want to know you and they want to know you will come back to see them!

 On warm, moonlit nights we still see endangered sea turtles laying their eggs on our beaches.
 Flocks of pelicans search the waters for lunch and pods of dolphins and whales cruise up (or down, depending on the season) the coastline doing what they do.

 Our offers are many… beach combing, caves, world class surfing, bird watching, eco tours, horseback riding, surfing, swimming, snorkeling, biking, hiking, fishing, tidal pool exploring, birding, nature trails and meeting new amigos.
 We are home to a mirage of fabulous restaurants…traditional Mexican fare, seafood right from our ocean, (divers get oysters and lobsters right in front of our compound) hamburgesas, and 5 Star culinary delights.
 We even have a restaurant that is owned and operated by a graduate of a U.S. Culinary Academy.